deammion/Engr-Project/project_requirement/project-requirement.md

 #### Cable Management

 Unmanaged cables are a safety risk as team members or nearby people can get caught on them and/or trip on them.
-In order to manage this risk, all team members will ensure that any cables they use will be kept underneath their desk, mitigating the possibility of someone getting caught on it.
+In order to manage this risk, all team members will ensure that any cables they use will be kept underneath their desk, mitigating the possibility of someone getting caught on them.
 Furthermore, all cables which are not being used will be stored away in a cupboard or bag to further mitigate the risk unmanaged cables pose.

+#### COVID-19 Outbreak and/or Lockdown

+To manage the saftey risk of another Covid-19 outbreak or lockdown, team members will ensure all work is saved online using Gitlab so access to the University labs are not mandatory.
+Furthermore, everyone involved in the project will ensure they have a way to contact each other online.
+This will ensure all members of the team can work from home.
+This will mitigate this saftey risk as it ensures that if there was a Covid-19 outbreak or lockdown, members do not need to expose themselves to any additional Covid-19 risks in order to do this project.

 #### Health and Safety at External Workplaces